Home The Workyard Blog Indiana Labor Laws

 - U.S. Department of Labor (Wage and Hour Division): The Wage and Hour Division (WHD) of the U.S. Department of Labor investigates violations of federal labor laws, including those related to minimum wage, overtime, and family medical leave.

-Yes, Indiana is a right-to-work state, meaning employees cannot be required to join a union or pay union dues as a condition of employment.
-This law applies to private-sector workers and ensures that union membership or financial support is entirely voluntary.
+Yes.
+Indiana is a right-to-work state.
+Workers cannot be required to join a union or pay dues as a condition of getting or keeping any job.
+This applies across all industries, including union construction.
+Employers cannot make union membership a condition of employment.